 What qualifies as innovation?

-New software, innovative ways of storage, advances in AI and calculation engines, innovative CRMs and more, can all count towards an R&D tax credit claim no matter whether they have been successful or not.
+New software, innovative ways of storage, advances in drug delivery and clinical trials, can all count towards an r&d tax credit claim no matter whether they have been successful or not.

-- R&D of raw materials for drug production, methods of analysis and development of research software.
+– R&D of raw materials for drug production, methods of analysis and development of research software and development processes..

-- Building expenditure, such as installing new or modernising existing facilities to ensure a certain quality of product.
+– Manufacturing improvements, such as installing new or modernising existing facilities to ensure a certain quality of product.

 – Have you developed a more sustainable way of managing your wastage?